vfisikop/dingo/README.md

 #### Fast and slow mode

-If you have installed successfully the `gurobi` library, dingo turns to the *fast mode* by default.
+If you have installed successfully the `gurobi` library, dingo-walk turns to the *fast mode* by default.
 To set a certain mode you could use the following member functions,

 ```python
 sampler = polytope_sampler(model)